Borrowing from GMU Libraries:

 Network Login and File Server:

 The law school uses a Windows file server for desktop login and file storage.
-Access to the file server is also available from home using a VPN.
-You can request a VPN account by filling out this form: http://www.gmu.edu/depts/itu/tsd/net/Forms/F0021_A.html.
-For account information and help with the file server, contact Law Support at 703-993-4855.
+Access to the file server is also available from home using a VPN and a remote desktop client.
+All faculty and staff have access to the university's VPN by going to vpn.gmu.edu and logging in with your Mason email credentials.
+You will be prompted to download the Cisco AnyConnect mobile client.
+For assistance, contact Law Support at 703-993-4855.

-The University provides an automatic spam filter for all users on the GMU email system.
-To raise or lower the spam settings or view your spam, go to https://antispam.gmu.edu and login using your GMU email userid and password.
+The University provides an automatic spam filter for all users on the Mason email system.
+To raise or lower the spam settings or view your spam, go to https://antispam.gmu.edu and login using your Mason email userid and password.

-For assistance with creating a personal homepage or updates to your CV or biographical information on the law school’s website, contact the library’s Web Services Developer Donny Truong (email@example.com).
+If you would like to update your CV or biographical information on the law school’s website, please contact Cattleya Concepcion (firstname.lastname@example.org).
+For assistance with creating a personal website, please contact the library’s Web Services Developer Donny Truong (email@example.com).

 The University provides a wireless network (Mason Secure) in most areas of the building.
-You login your GMU email userid and password.
+You login your Mason email userid and password.
 For help with configuring your laptop, please contact Technology Services, 703-993-4855.

 Deborah Keene, Associate Dean for the Library and